edicliuyang/Beng469/README.md

 Then click Launch to launch an Rstudio session, and connect the Rstudio session once it’s started

-3. Open the R markdown tutorials:
+3. Open the R code:

 Once you are inside Rstudio, use the file navigation panel at the bottom right to click open your **project**/ folder then the **Lab7_1**/ folder you created, then click open “**DBiT_seq_analysis.R**” .